-We will not pay compensation to our executive officers.
-Our Manager will receive fees in return for services related to the investment and management of our assets.
-No portion of these fees will be allocated to the payment of our Manger's personnel, in their roles as our executive officers.
+We do not pay compensation to our executive officers.
+Our Manager receives fees in return for services related to the investment and management of our assets.
+No portion of these fees are allocated to the payment of our Manger's personnel, in their roles as our executive officers.
 Our executive officers who are also employees of our Manager, Mr. Stanton and Ms. Watson, receive compensation from our Manager.
-We will not reimburse our Manager for personnel costs of its executive officers or of employees of our Manager acting as our executive officers, including pursuant to Section 7(b)(iv) of the Management Agreement.
+We do not reimburse our Manager for personnel costs of its executive officers or of employees of our Manager acting as our executive officers, including pursuant to Section 7(b)(iv) of the Management Agreement.